Include Luther Seminary in your estate plans

 Heritage Society members are stakeholders in the seminary’s mission to educate leaders called and sent with the good news of Jesus Christ into a world of many cultures and religions.

-To learn more about including Luther Seminary or the Luther Seminary Foundation in your estate plans visit legacy.luthersem.edu or contact Susan Dunlop, Director of Gift Planning, at firstname.lastname@example.org.
+To learn more about including Luther Seminary in your estate plans or creating a deferred gift at Luther Seminary visit legacy.luthersem.edu or contact Tim Larson, Senior Planned Giving Adviser, at email@example.com .

 We express our appreciation for your qualifying gift and say thank you in a number of ways.
 As a new Heritage Society member, you are entitled to receive: